mozilla/ActiveData/pyLibrary/dot/README.md

 ```

 So, clearly, `[-num:]` can not be understood as a suffix slice, rather
-something more complicated; especially considering that `num` could be
+something more complicated; consider that `num` could be
 negative.

 I advocate never using negative indices in the slice operator.
 Rather, use the